DiegoRoar/todo-tailwind-and-vue/README.md

 ---

-Built with ❤️ using Vue 3, TypeScript, and Tailwind CSS
+Built with ❤️ by [DiegoRoar](https://dheroroarweb.com) using Vue 3 and TypeScript